brayvid/newsbot/README.md

 ## How it works

 - Finds top news stories from Google News
-- Selects your topics that have similarity to top headlines
+- Selects topics you chose that have similarity to headlines
-- Scores and filters more articles for selected topics based on relevance
+- Scores and filters more stories for those topics
 - Avoids showing you the same headlines twice
-- Sends you a clean HTML email digest when run
+- Sends you a clean HTML email digest
 - Schedule with `cron`

 ---